swdevlin/minesweeper/README.md

 I had a problem with permissions when POSTing to a url.
 I used ```@csrf_exempt``` instead of fighting with the Django permission model.
 Obviously, with production code, I would get the permission model to work.

+There should be a better interface for resuming a game.
+Maybe list past games, or at least show the maximum game number.
+Again, ran out of time.

 ## General Notes